PRAETORIANCOHORT/CC_AI/README.md

 # CC_AI
-There are three part of the code
+There are two parts of the code

 The main scripts part: our model